JeffersonLab/sim-recon/src/plugins/Calibration/TAGM_TW/README.md

 `hd_root -PPLUGINS=TAGM_TW -PTAGMHit:DELTA_T_ADC_TDC_MAX=300 /path/to/file/hd_rawdata_XXXXXX_00*`

+**Please use multiple EVIO files when running!** AMO runs require more files in order to have high enough statistics.

 Be aware that the CCDB table /PHOTON_BEAM/microscope/integral_cuts can interfere with the pulse height distributions.
 To set these values to 0 on the fly, run with the option -PTAGMHit:CUT_FACTOR=0.